-Excluding the adjustments mentioned above, RH Segment selling, general and administrative expenses would have been 23.0% and 24.4% of net revenues for fiscal 2021 and fiscal 2020, respectively.
-The decrease in selling, general and administrative expenses as a percentage of net revenues was primarily driven by reduction in costs and leverage in advertising costs due to our decision to not mail the Spring 2021 Source Books, leverage in employment and employment-related costs, as well as leverage in our corporate occupancy expenses, partially offset by increased travel-related costs.
+Excluding the adjustments to selling, general and administrative expenses mentioned above, RH Segment selling, general and administrative expenses would have been 28.2% and 23.0% of net revenues for fiscal 2022 and fiscal 2021, respectively.
+The increase in selling, general and administrative expenses as a percentage of net revenues was primarily driven by higher employment and employment-related costs, increased advertising costs due to the mailing of the new RH Contemporary Source Book, as well as increases in professional fees and pre-opening costs.
+A portion of the increase in these costs is due to the investments related to the launch of RH Contemporary, the opening of RH San Francisco and RH Guesthouse, the development of RH International and the rollout of RH In-Your-Home.